 Detailed information on the Ophthalmic Technician Program is available in our information packet (PDF).
 Completing the application form does not admit a student into the college or register a student for classes.
 Applications for admission are handled by the Admissions Office.

-The deadline for application to the Ophthalmic Technician Program has been extended to April 30th for the fall 2020 class.
+The deadline for application to the Ophthalmic Technician Program is May 31st for the fall 2021 class.
 Applicants are strongly encouraged to apply early.
-The screening and interview process will be conducted in May.
+The screening and interview process will take be conducted in June.
 Interested students may contact Alisha Cornish, O.D., COT., Director, (615) 230 - 3723, firstname.lastname@example.org or contact the John B. Wallace Health Sciences Division at (615) 230 - 3330 for an advising appointment.
 It is helpful to have requested your official transcripts be sent to the college beforehand for evaluation, or bring an unofficial copy of your transcripts with you to your appointment.